Wang-Derr/ARMIDUINO/README.md

   - **Pressing**: Reset the Voice number to 0.
 - *Encoder3*:
   - **Rotating**: Increment/Decrement the MIDI channel number.
-  - **Pressing**: Send the designated MSB, LSB, and PC to the specified MIDI channel.2
+  - **Pressing**: Send the designated MSB, LSB, and PC to the specified MIDI channel.

 ## Required Parts